Champagne Taittinger - Brut Cuvée Prestige avec étui

 About the estate:

-From its vineyards to the presentation of its cuvées, Taittinger has become a shining example for Champagne and wine in general.
-All of its wines—not just the most prestigious ones—are brilliant representatives of a classic Champagne style, based on an aperitif-like elegance that is fresh and lively.
-Each cuvée also has its own personality, with the prestige cuvée Comtes de Champagne Blanc at the top of the range, made exclusively from Chardonnays from six grands crus in the Côte des Blancs, and an unforgettable rosé of great finesse.
-The days when non-vintage brut was the house's weak point are long gone: light, floral, and fruity, it is a delightful aperitif.
+From its vineyards to the presentation of its cuvées, Taittinger has become a shining example for Champagne and the wine world in general.
+All of its wines—not just the most prestigious ones—are brilliant representatives of the classic Champagne style, characterized by a fresh, lively elegance that makes them perfect as an aperitif.
+Each cuvée also has its own distinct personality, with the flagship being a prestigious Comtes de Champagne white cuvée made exclusively from Chardonnays sourced from six Grand Crus of the Côte des Blancs, alongside an unforgettable rosé of remarkable finesse.
+The days when the non-vintage brut was the house’s weak point are long gone: light, floral, and fruity, it is a delightful aperitif.
 The rest of the range is equally brilliant, spirited, and dynamic.

 Guide Hachette des vins